Stomach Pain that Comes and Goes in Waves: Causes Explained simply.

 How to suspect (symptoms).

-- The pain starts 1-3 days before the menses, reaches its maximum 1 day after the beginning of the menses, and begins to subsite at the 2nd or the 3rd day of the menses.
+- The pain starts 1-3 days before the menses, reaches its maximum 1 day after the beginning of the menses, and begins to a subsite on the 2nd or the 3rd day of the menses.

 - The pain is felt in the lowermost central part of your abdomen.